 Ambassador Houda Nonoo, from a Bahraini Jewish family, who was the kingdom’s ambassador to the United States, initiated the event.

-The guest of honor was Dore Gold, president of the Jerusalem Center for Public Affairs, former Israeli Ambassador to the United Nations and former Foreign Ministry director-general.
+The guest of honor was Dore Gold, president of the Jerusalem Center for Public Affairs, former Israeli Ambassador to the United Nations and former director-general of Israel’s foreign ministry.
 He met with Nonoo during his visit to Bahrain in December.

 Earlier this week, the planned commemoration events were announced as a sign of the warming relations between Israel and the Gulf states.

-Israel, the United Arab Emirates and Bahrain signed the historic Abraham Accords last year, paving the way for normalization and already credited with improving Arab-Jewish relations in the region.
+Israel, the United Arab Emirates and Bahrain signed the Abraham Accords last fall, paving the way for normalization and already credited with having improved Arab-Jewish relations in the region.

 “For the first time ever, the Jewish communities of Bahrain and Dubai will be participating in the Yellow Candle Project, the global communal effort to remember victims of the Holocaust, whereby members from each community will light a yellow candle in memory of the name of Jews who perished during the Holocaust,” said the AGJC.